 However, there was still an opportunity to solve for the sheer volume of video interviews that had to occur in the next step.

-This made Woolworths a perfect candidate to roll out Sapia’s Video Interview product, a video interview delivered via conversational chat that candidates can do in their own time, and doesn’t require any scheduling input from hiring managers.
+This made Woolworths an ideal candidate to implement Sapia’s Video Interview Software, a product that delivers video interviews via conversational chat, allowing candidates to complete them in their own time without requiring any scheduling input from hiring managers.

 This means anyone can now run a fully automated hiring process that is both fair, candidate-friendly and insanely fast.
 Woolworths was the first customer to go live with Video Interview and as the largest private employer in Australia it was a true test of the effectiveness of the product.